xcollantes/chrome-extension-template/README.md

 ### 1. Change code files

+`src` directory contains the React related files.
+This is shown only in the popup when clicking on the extension icon.

 `public` directory is the conventional Chrome extension files.
 This contains the logic for the extension.

-`src` directory contains the React related files.
-This is shown only in the popup when clicking on the extension icon.

 - `background.js` - Service worker script which overrides listeners.
 - `content_scripts/` - Controls the Document Object Model.
-Use `document.*` in this file.
+Use `document.*` in this file. _This is where the core logic is written for controlling the webpage._
   - `content.js`
   - `other.js`
 - `images/` - Images used by extension